RenVit318/astro-gmm/README.md

     - All normalization/dimensionality reduction steps to be performed on raw data to increase model performance.
 The function 'improve_nans' is required as it both removes NaN values (PyGMMis breaks if it encounters these) and reshapes the datacube into the correct form.

  - plot.py
-    - Plotting code following the style from our paper, relatively straightforward.
+    - Plotting code following the style from Tiwari et al. (subm. to ApJ), relatively straightforward.